Shocking child rape loophole 'put an end to my childhood'

 Donna Pollard, 34, is one person among those statistics.

-She was just 16-years-old when she wed a 29-year-old man in Tennessee, US.
+She was just 16 when she wed a 29-year-old man in Tennessee, US.

-The pair had met for the first time two years earlier when Ms Pollard was sent to the counsellor to deal with family issues and emotional problems.
+The pair had met for the first time two years earlier when ollard was sent to the counsellor to deal with family issues and emotional problems.
 But instead of teaching her skills to help her to cope, he groomed the 14-year-old child into a relationship, and with the permission of her mother, married soon after.
 The following year, she had a baby girl.

 "I was exploited through child marriage," Ms Pollard told news.com.au